Bible: What are we to think of the King James Version (KJV)?

 - Are you aware that the translators of the KJV wrote that having a variety of translations is profitable for the finding out of the sense of the Scriptures?

-Here is the quote of what they said:
+Here is the quote of what they said about that:

 “Variety of Translations is profitable for the finding out of the sense of the Scriptures: So diversity of signification and sense in the margin, where the text is not so clear, must needs do good, yea, is necessary, as we are persuaded.”